 |May 25||Family Introduction Letter||

-Families may introduce the student to the Freshman Dean’s Office staff and help set the stage for a successful transition to Harvard.
+Families may introduce their child through a letter to the Freshman Dean’s Office staff, to help set the stage for a successful transition to Harvard.
 While letters may address academic background, also helpful are experiences that have shaped the student’s personality outside the classroom (e.g. frequent family moves, recent divorce or remarriage, serious illness or recent death), knowing how a student responds to new situations, medical concerns, inclination to seek help from adults, and reaction to challenges.
 Introductions are not limited to parents; another family member (sibling, aunt, uncle, or grandparent) or trusted adviser (teacher, coach, or clergy) may write to the FDO.
-One letter may be submitted per student, with a suggested length of one to two pages (e-mail to firstname.lastname@example.org; mail to 6 Prescott Street, Cambridge, MA 02138; or fax to 617-496-1624).
+One letter may be submitted per student, with a suggested length of one to two pages (mail to 6 Prescott Street, Cambridge, MA 02138; e-mail to email@example.com; or fax to 617-496-1624).
 Alternatively, families may choose to leave a voicemail of up to four minutes at 617-870-3729.

 |May 25||Submit Photo and Bioform for the Harvard Freshman Register||The Harvard Freshman Register is a hardbound yearbook published each August containing the photos, hometowns, and secondary schools of all incoming freshmen.
 This is the only tangible historical record that captures your entry to Harvard—copies are available for purchase and each edition is entered into the Harvard Archives.
 Do not miss this chance to be a part of Harvard history.|

 |Online Mathematics & Writing Placement Exams||Watch your @college email for notification of your assigned exam window.|

 Online Biology, Chemistry, French, & Spanish Placement Exams